Compare Ireland's Cheapest Gas Providers with Selectra Today!

 Turn Your Boiler On Over The Summer

-However, it is good practice to turn your boiler, even a biomass, on once or twice during these months.
+It is good practice to turn your boiler, even a biomass, on once or twice during the summer.
 This will prevent sludge and dirt from accumulating inside, and save you from having to get an engineer to power flush the system in winter.

 How Do I Check the Boiler Pressure When Bleeding?